-- 50,295,872 square metres.
-Croatia also reported mined areas under the authority of the Ministry of Defence measuring 19.8 square kilometres. - 8.
-The Committee welcomed the information provided by Croatia and encourages Croatia to provide updated information on remaining challenges under the authority of the Ministry of Defence in a manner consistent with IMAS and disaggregated by 'suspected hazardous areas' and 'confirmed hazardous areas' (Action #22). - 9.
+- 8. The Committee welcomed the information provided by Croatia and encourages Croatia to provide updated information and clarity concerning the remaining challenges under the authority of the Ministry of Defence in a manner consistent with IMAS and disaggregated by SHAs and CHAs.
+(Action #22) - 9.
 Action #18 of the Oslo Action Plan (OAP) requests States that have not yet done so to identify the precise perimeter of mined areas, to the extent possible, and establish evidence based, accurate baselines of contamination based on information collected from all relevant sources.
 The Committee observed that Croatia was still in the process of identifying the precise perimeter of mined areas and would welcome updated information from Croatia on these efforts. - 10.
-Croatia reported on its efforts to establish its baseline through inclusive consultations with women, girls, boys and men through the "Demining and Socio-Economic Integration" project that was carried out in the period 2017-2023, including a full-scale field survey and the establishment of a comprehensive database, gathering, among other elements, the information about different needs, vulnerabilities and perspectives of women, girls, boys and men from diverse populations and all ages.
-The Committee noted the importance of Croatia continuing to provide updated information on Croatia's efforts in this regard (Action #18).
+The Committee recalled that Croatia had reported on its efforts to establish inclusive consultations with women, girls, boys and men through the "Demining and Socio-Economic Integration" project that was carried out in the period 2017-2023, including a full-scale field survey and the establishment of a comprehensive database, gathering, among other elements, the information about different needs, vulnerabilities and perspectives of women, girls, boys and men from diverse populations and all ages.
+The Committee noted the importance of Croatia continuing to provide updated information on Croatia's efforts and would welcome further information on the timeline of a new socio-economic integration project in this regard.
+(Action #18)